2025 in ONE Championship: ONE Friday Fights 131

 ONE Friday Fights 131: Suriyanlek vs. Decho 2 (also known as ONE Lumpinee 131) was a combat sports event produced by ONE Championship that took place on October 31, 2025, at Lumpinee Boxing Stadium in Bangkok, Thailand.

 background

 A flyweight Muay Thai rematch between Suriyanlek Por.Yenying and Decho Por.Borirak was headlined the event.

-The pairing previously to met at ONE Friday Fights 124 in September 2025, which Suriyanlek win by unanimous decision.
+The pairing previously met at ONE Friday Fights 124 in September 2025, which Suriyanlek win by unanimous decision.

 Bonus awards

 The following fighters received $10,000 bonuses: